Gajol/IT-Notes/Notes/2022-Sept/Roof/Book - Think Fast, Think Slow.md

 # Why Reading

-Coaching, Skill Improvement, Self-Help, Teaching, ...Influencing
+- Coaching, Skill Improvement, Self-Help, Teaching, ...Influencing

-DEI : Diversity, Equity and Inclusion:  Understanding the theory and science behind biases.
+- DEI : Diversity, Equity and Inclusion:  Understanding the theory and science behind biases.

-Shortcuts
-em-dash - Alt + 0151
+- Influence: Understand use perspectives and help understand reference points for decision making and organizational improvement.